Our services will work together in integrated ways in partnership with patients, GPs and hospitals

 These courses help patients understand how diabetes and different foods affect the body.

-For Type one patients, we offer Freedom for Life.
+For Type one patients, we offer Bertie Online and Freedom for Life.

-The aim is to give people with Type 1 Diabetes the freedom to eat a normal, healthy diet whilst maintaining good blood glucose control, free from hypo and hyperglycaemia.
+The aim of Freedom for Life is to give people with Type 1 Diabetes the freedom to eat a normal, healthy diet whilst maintaining good blood glucose control, free from hypo and hyperglycaemia.

 The course will: